esmf-org/esmf/src/addon/ESMX/README.md

 ### Build Types

-**Config**<br>
-The ESMX build system searches for component's CMake configuration file provided by a previous installation.
-The configuration file includes target information needed for linking dependencies.
-A manually generated CMake configuration file includes the following standard CMake elements:
-- `add_library(library-name ... )`
-- `set_target_properties(library-name ... )`

-The ESMX build system includes the CMake configuration and links all libraries to the ESMX Driver.

-**Find**<br>
+**Auto**<br>
+The ESMX build system searches for CMakeLists.txt and Makefile in the source\_dir.
+If CMakeLists.txt is found then ESMX builds the component using CMake.
+If Makefile is found but CMakeLists.txt is not found then ESMX builds using make.
+If neither CMakeLists.txt or Makefile are found then the ESMX build system searches for the CMake configuration file, fortran module, and libraries in the install\_prefix directory but does not build the model.
+If no build configuration, CMake configuration, or libraries are found then the build fails.

+**CMake**<br>
-The ESMX build system searches for libraries and fortran modules provided by a previous installation.
-Each library is linked to the ESMX Driver and the fortran module directory is included during ESMX Driver compilation.
+The ESMX build system searches for CMakeLists.txt in the source\_dir and builds using CMake.
+Once built, the ESMX build system searches for the CMake configuration file and libraries in the install\_prefix directory.

-**ExternalProject**<br>
-The ESMX build system builds a component as an External Project and installs libraries, include files, and configuration files into the install\_prefix directory.
-Each library listed is linked to the ESMX Driver and the include directory is included during ESMX Driver compilation.
-This option is used for components with a properly configured NUOPC cap installation step in its CMake build.

-**Subdirectory**<br>
-The ESMX build system builds a component as a Subdirectory.
-The NUOPC cap library listed and all dependency libraries are linked to the ESMX Driver and the include directory is included during ESMX Driver compilation.
-This option is used for components with properly configured subdirectory references.

 **Make**<br>
-The ESMX build system builds a component by calling Make in the component's source directory.
-Once the component is built then the ESMX build system searches for libraries and fortran modules.
-Each library is linked to the ESMX Driver and the fortran module directory is included during ESMX Driver compilation.
+The ESMX build system searches for Makefile in the source\_dir and builds using Make.
+Once built, the ESMX build system searches for libraries and fortran modules in the install\_prefix directory.

+**None**<br>
+The ESMX build system will not build the component.
+The ESMX build system searches for the CMake configuration file, fortran module, and libraries in the install\_prefix directory.

 ### Project integration